wisniewski94/llemonstack/README.md

 LLemonStack is currently a pre-release version.
 It works on macOS, Linux and Windows with WSL 2.

 The scripts and API are in rapid development.
-Check the git history and pull regularly for bug fixes.
+Check the git history and branches.

 ## Walkthrough Video